-Plantar warts are referred to as a viral skin condition caused by the human papillomavirus (HPV).
-Plantar warts often occur at the bottom side of the feet or toes.
+They are referred to as a viral skin condition caused by the human papillomavirus (HPV).
+It often occurs at the bottom side of the feet or toes.
 They are also classified as benign epithelial tumors.
-It is essential to understand that most plantar warts do not pose a serious health concern, and usually subside without treatment if you are healthy and have an active lifestyle.
+It is essential to understand that it does not pose a serious health concern, and usually subside without treatment if you are healthy and have an active lifestyle.

 Causes of Plantar Warts

-The virus is responsible for plantar warts and usually spread by direct and indirect contact from a person infected from it.
+The virus is responsible for this condition and usually spreads direct and indirect contact from a person infected.
 The virus attacks the weakened and compromised skin of a host by direct contact.
-Tiny cuts and abrasions in our outermost layer of skin (stratum corneum), are susceptible and defenseless to the HPV virus.
-Warts also spread by autoinoculation’s viral process, which means that the virus also infects nearby skin and walking surfaces.
+Tiny cuts and abrasions in our outermost layer of skin (stratum corneum) are susceptible and defenseless to the HPV virus.
+Warts are also spread by the autoinoculation’s process, which means that the virus also infects nearby skin and walking surfaces.

 Symptoms of Plantar Warts